 @Pocoapoco in Oaxaca, MEX

 In this large-scale installation the pocoapoco foyer is lined with 10 poems on red and white paper written during the 3 week residency.
 Available in both English and Spanish, each poem explores various themes such as the liminal existence of a queer & trans body, disidentification with religion, as well as cultural and personal loss as a racially mixed grieving child.
 Both a celebration and an act of destruction, I invited guests to take a poem from the wall as a parting gift and a means of emotional and literary release.
-Before entering the courtyard, a 4 meter curtain embellished with phrases from the poems becomes a veil visitors must pass through.

 Lastly, a reading performance of 3 poems from the wall accompanied by one secret poem never to be repeated.